oKatanaaa/Wikipedia-Scraper/README.md

 The code is somewhat optimized (`BeautifulSoup` uses `lxml` parser and `cchardet` library and some other minor tweaks), so you can use to get lots of text in a reasonable amount of time.

-This project is in progress.
-Later I'll add some helper scripts so that you can call the scraper from terminal and get data in one command.

 ### Scripts

 #### WikiLinksScraper